lowepowerlab/protocols/genetics101_Ralstonia.md

 ### pBBR1 origins make Ralstonia sick
 This is a broad-host range replicative plasmid family.
 It will replicate in Ralstonia (meaning it is NOT a suicide plasmid).
 Unfortunately it also often yields Ralstonia colonies that look sickly.
 Tiffany has tried multiple versions of pBBR1-origin plasmids. pUFJ10 is a common pBBR1 origin plasmid that has been used in some Ralstonia strains successfully, but I don't recommend it.

+### pVS1 origins
+These are broad host range replicative plasmids and will replicate in Ralstonia.
+The lab has empty pSW002 and pSW003 plasmids with pVS1 origins, as well as versions of pSW002 and pSW003 that consitutively express fluorescent proteins.